iitimii/muta-adtc-2026/REPORT.md

 </div>

 The main difference was **scientific consistency**.
-The base model initially explained equilibrium correctly but later reintroduced the student's original misconception by stating that **“the reaction has stopped.”**
+The base model initially explained equilibrium correctly, but later reintroduced the student's original misconception by stating that **“the reaction has stopped.”**

-The vocabulary-pruned Muta preserved the crucial concept that equilibrium is **dynamic**: the forward and reverse reactions continue at equal rates while the macroscopic concentrations remain constant and are not necessarily equal.
+The vocabulary-pruned Muta preserved the crucial concept that equilibrium is **dynamic**: the forward and reverse reactions continue at equal rates, while the macroscopic concentrations remain constant and need not be equal.

-This first comparison therefore shows that the vocabulary-pruned fine-tuned model preserved the reasoning and tutoring behaviour learned during fine-tuning, while outperforming the untouched base model on this misconception-correction task.
+This first comparison, therefore, shows that the vocabulary-pruned fine-tuned model preserved the reasoning and tutoring behavior learned during fine-tuning and outperformed the untouched base model on this misconception-correction task.

 ---